ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-04-02-Why-no-science.markdown

 out offers a clearer view of how a would-be science journalist lost faith in both science and journalism, at least as far as the two making for a possible, even fruitful, career.
 I still find science and journalism to be where my mind feels most comfortable and where it might do the most good, or at least be most productive.
-But, such feelings ring as hollow as a parroted sales pitch when I seem to be shouting into a void and I am not permitted to be of use.
+But, such feelings ring as hollow as a parroted sales pitch when I seem to be shouting into a void and am not permitted to be of use.

 I came across an unattributed quote: "Don't cling to a mistake just because you spent a lot of time making it."
 I like it and hope to put it into action, but that brings up a question that has looped in my mind for years without an answer that